justv316/Terrifying_Encounters/README.md

 ##### Mythril/Silvrite

-* Recommended Classes:
+* Recommended Classes: Any Light Armor wearer
-	* Emphasizes
+	* Emphasizes Combat, Defensive, and Magical abilities, but to a lesser degree than the former specialized sets.

 <details>
 <Summary>Mythril/Silvrite</Summary>